SonnyJim/eve8266/README.md

 For further troubleshooting, plug the NodeMCU in via USB and use a terminal emulator set to 115200.

+Known Issues

+It can take 10-20 seconds for the ESI to update with your characters online status, but otherwise jumping between systems is fairly quick.

 FAQ

 Q.  This is silly and pointless

 A.  That is the correct response.

 Q.  Do I need to register the application with the same account I want to track?

-A.  No.  You can register the application with one account and track the character on another.
+A.  No.  You can register the application with one account and track the character on another account.
 If I wasn't so lazy, I'd setup an authorisation webserver for other people to use (like Tripwire does), but then I don't want to be responsible for knowing where your character is.
 Doing it this semi-convulated way means you and only you can track your characters location.

 Q.  Will you sell me one?

 A.  Maybe.
 If I got enough orders to make it worthwhile (ie over 10) I might get some PCBs made up and sell them either as kits or fully assembled and tested.
 Maybe get some EVE signs laser cut or something like that.